 The new toll freeway will eventually run all the way from Guadalajara to Puerto Vallarta, but we are still many years away from the final completion of that project.

-The Free Road to Puerto Vallarta by way of Mascota and San Sebastian del Oeste
+The Free Road to Puerto Vallarta by way of Mascota, Talpa de Allende, and San Sebastian del Oeste

 The slowest yet most beautiful way to get from Guadalajara to Puerto Vallarta is to take the old highway through Mascota and San Sebastian del Oeste.
 The highway is slow, mountainous, and curvy but has spectacular scenery.
-There are three Pueblos Magicos along the way and you are going to want to stop and visit at least one.
+There are three Pueblos Magicos along the way and you are going to want to stop and visit at least one of them.

 Taking the Bus to Puerto Vallarta